uidaholib/oral-history-collections-template/semantic-list.md

 ## Lingual / Folklore

+- Bing Kong Tong (one of the most powerful Tongs in San Francisco's Chinatown during the early 20th century)
 - Bohunk (for Hungarian)
 - Gypsies (Romani)
+- Hip Sing Tong (The Hip Sing Association or HSA, formerly known as the Hip Sing Tong, is a Chinese-American criminal organization/gang formed as a labor organization in New York City's Chinatown during the early 20th century (perhaps c.
+1904))
 - Nisse ("little people", Swedish)
 - Plautdietsch ("that's flat German, I guess.
 Flat German instead of high German.")
 - Skookum (Indigenous phrase for tough)